-Professor Adrian Hayday is a scientific founder of Adaptate and also co-founded GammaDelta Therapeutics in 2016 and brings with him a lifetime of research experience as one of the leading academics to uncover the unique properties of γδ T-cells.
+Professor Adrian Hayday co-founded Gamma Delta Therapeutics in 2016 and brings with him a lifetime of research experience as one of the leading academics to uncover the unique properties of γδ T-cells.
 He began studying immunology in 1982 at MIT, where he and his colleagues first described the wholly unanticipated T-cell receptor gamma chain genes.
 Establishing that γδ T-cells are distinct from conventional T-cells, Professor Hayday and his colleagues demonstrated that γδ T-cells generate rapid responses to tissue dysregulation to monitor tissue integrity, rather than showing highly specific responses to pathogens, as is the case for conventional T and B cells.

 Over the course of his career, Professor Hayday has authored over 200 papers, the majority of which are original research contributions.
 He has received many awards, including the William Clyde deVane Medal, Yale College’s highest honour for scholarship and teaching, an honorary fellowship from King’s College London, and the King’s College Business Award.
 He was elected to lead the British Society of Immunology (2005-09), and is an elected fellow of the Academy of Medical Sciences and of the Royal Society.